AChezick/Capstone2/README.md

 ## EDA

-There were imbalanced classes among potential health camp attendees.
+There were imbalanced classes among potential health camp attendees; specifically for each geographic location and among camps occurring within that location showed... all had different attendance rates.
+Thus, simply estimating attendance based on a global or local history would lead to poor results.
 Additionally, it is important to note that some patients attended more than one MedCamp health event.

 ---